Peverell Park Surgery | 01752 766644 | administration.peverellpark@nhs.net

 Sorry, we're currently closed.
 Please call NHS 111

 Information will be held centrally; but can be extracted to be used for statistical purposes; stringent measures are taken to ensure that individual patients can not be identified.
-Anonymous pseudonymised statistical information may be passed to organisation with a legitimate interest.
+Anonymous pseudonymised statistical information may be passed to organisations with a legitimate interest.

 Such organisations may include: